edgedb/edgedb/docs/stdlib/array.rst

 .. eql:operator:: arrayslice: array<anytype> [ int64 : int64 ] -> anytype

-    Slices an array of :eql:type:`anytype` containing :eql:type:`int64`.
+    Produces a sub-array from an existing array.

     This results in a representable reference of the array's elements.

-    Omitting the lower bound an array will default the result to zero.
+    Omitting the lower bound of an array slice will default to a low bound of zero.
-    Doing so to the upper bound will also default to the current size of the array.
-The upper bound of an array is non-inclusive:
+    Omitting the upper bound will default the upper bound to the length of the array.

+    The lower bound of an array slice is inclusive while the upper bound is not.

     .. code-block:: edgeql-repl